 Let’s get into some specific decisions you can make while actually out shooting.
 Let’s us a very basic decision as an example: portrait or landscape (orientation)?
 It boils down to a matter of context.
 You should ask yourself this question constantly: ‘where is the context?’
 It sounds a bit rudimentary, but I often see my students struggling with this very decision during my workshops.
 Often, they choose the (in my opinion) wrong orientation because they are focusing too much on the shape of the subject and not the context surrounding it.
 For example, a person is often photographed in portrait orientation because, people are long vertically.
 Conversely, cityscapes are nearly always in horizontal orientation because that’s how we generally see the world through our own eyes.
 But in many cases, the context or juxtaposition for a scene lies in an unexpected direction.
 We should then make a conscious effort to identify the subject and then choose our framing accordingly.

 This idea of context leads back to the concepts mentioned earlier, which I generally sum up as ‘leading geometry.’
 All of these previously mentioned concepts facilitate the viewer’s journey through the frame, creating a hierarchy of forms and subjects that can be absorbed in sequence.
-To decide how to frame, we must pay close attention to the context, the surroundings, and then decide how to implement isolation, tension, stasis, dynamism, etc. in order to allow the viewer to explore and absorb the subject it’s context in a fluid way.
+To decide how to frame, we must pay close attention to the context, the surroundings, and then decide how to implement isolation, tension, stasis, dynamism, etc. in order to allow the viewer to explore and absorb the subject in its context in a fluid way.
 In my view, this is what makes visually stimulating photography.

-In the end, all these ideas cannot decide for you, the photographer, which elements in the frame should be primary, secondary, etc. You must consider leading geometry in your photography, bearing in mind that the ideas should not serve themselves.
+In the end, all of these ideas cannot decide for you, the photographer, which elements in the frame should be primary, secondary, etc. You must consider leading geometry in your photography, bearing in mind that the ideas should not serve themselves.
 Rather, they should serve the subjects and context of the scene you wish to capture.

 And here’s the kicker: because everyone’s brain is already innately accustomed to interpreting these visual concepts, it is already in tune with them.
 So, it’s a matter of training yourself to be conscious of them while looking through the viewfinder.
 The process ends up being much more intuitive and faster than thinking about geometric ratios and other such abstractions.
 With enough practice, noticing these visual cues becomes second nature.

 Inspiration and Further ‘Reading’

 It is certainly not easy to infuse photographs with compositions that actually compliment the intended themes of the image.
 The problem is that photographs can be ambiguous.
-This is a given, since the images are still and lack a temporal context.
+This is a given, since the images are still and so they lack a temporal context.
 Of course, when you are creating the images this is less of a problem.
 You, as the photographer, know the temporal context and can compose with this in mind.
 The obstacle of ambiguity occurs when analyzing other people’s images.
 And so, I find it difficult to always accurately dissect what another photographer intended with their composition.
 I might find certain patterns that stimulate my perception, but those might not be exactly what the creator had in mind.
 And so, I turn to movies as my inspiration.
 Feature films contain a narrative which lends context to the moving pictures on the screen.
-This eliminates a lot of the ambiguity and allows a more accurate and certain interpretation.
+This eliminates a lot of the ambiguity and allows a more accurate and definite interpretation.

 So, as ‘further reading’ I highly recommend carefully analyzing the next movie you watch.
 To start you off, I recommend a classic of film noir: The Third Man.
 This film uses a number of compositional techniques (oblique angles, figure-to-ground, visual tension, leading lines, etc.) to not only compliment the story, but visually imprint the narrative in the viewer’s perception.
 It’s worth a watch on its own merits but makes for an invaluable source of visual inspiration.